spd75/spd75.github.io/_pages/aa_intro.md

 </p>

 &nbsp;
-### Overview of Development Process
+### Brief Overview of Development Process
 We started the project designing the GUI (Graphical User Interface) and displaying that design to the VGA monitor, since that is the aspect of the project that can be easily changed and for which we could make visible progress.
 This started as drawing the main game screen, to adding randomly floating notes that would come down the screen and wait to be clicked.
 We then designed the mechanical aspect of the game which had the buttons and laser-cut wooden frame for the arcade-like system we had.
 Once this was built, we tested each of the buttons by connecting them to the RP2040 and displaying a distinct output to the VGA screen.
-At this point, we had a working prototype similar to Piano tiles but with no music.
-We then used direct-digital synthesis like our first lab with crickets to simulate the sound of a synth and created a standard data-form for which we could add multiple songs the user could choose to play.
-The finishing touch was making LEDs attached to the buttons light up when the tile corresponding to the button was on the black line indicating the user should press the button.
+At this point, we had a working prototype similar to Piano Tiles but without any music.
+We then used direct-digital synthesis (like in the crickets lab) to simulate the sound of a synth and created a standard data-form for which we could add multiple songs the user could choose to play.
+The finishing touch was making LEDs attached to the buttons light up when the tile corresponding to the button was on the black line, indicating the user should press the button.
 Once we finished this, we had a fully functional Syynth Hero game!